Federal Police (Belgium): Communication and information service of the district (SICAD)

 Each judicial district has a "Communication and information service of the district" (Communicatie- en informatiedienst van het arrondissement; Service d’information et de communication d’arrondissement; Stadtinformations- und Kommunikationsdienst), which is part of the Coordination and support directorate of each district.
-The SICADs are manned by federal and local police officers that gather, assess and spread intelligence and information within the local and federal police forces.
+The SICADs are staffed by federal and local police officers that gather, assess and spread intelligence and information within the local and federal police forces.
 This is to facilitate the coordination of investigations and even day-to-day police operations.
 Each SICAD processes the criminal data from the local and federal police forces to analyze recent cases and events, thus identifying trends and issuing any necessary warnings.
 It also correlates the connections between cases, people, vehicles, etc. and sorts information for operational and strategic purposes.
 Each SICAD contributes to the cross-border exchange of police data and supports the managers of the police zones with data processing capabilities.
 Each chief of investigations has overall responsibility for a SICAD but a department chief ensures the daily management of the centre.